 Allergy skin-testing can identify your body’s reaction to allergens.
 A blood test can pinpoint elevated levels of allergy antibodies that your immune system produces.

-It may help to keep a food diary to record what you eat, when you have symptoms and what they are.
+He suggests keeping a food diary to record what you eat, when you have symptoms and what they are.
 If you notice that a food or ingredient consistently gives you discomfort, it’s likely an intolerance.

 “Avoidance is the best prevention method for keeping most allergies and intolerances in check,” Dr. Aronica says.
 In other words, steer clear of the substances that bother you.